Solsys Labs releases ServiceInsight for API Security

 Moving Forward: Securing Your APIs

-Dell’s breach was a harsh lesson, but it’s one we can all learn from.
+The Dell data breach was a harsh lesson, but it’s one we can all learn from.
 Whether you’re managing APIs for a global enterprise or a small business, these principles apply.
 Monitoring your APIs, controlling resource consumption, avoiding sequential identifiers, adding extra validation checks, integrating identity verification, and throttling API access are all possible and critical steps to securing your systems.

 Additionally, Dell’s incident highlights another crucial oversight—onboarding API consumers without sufficient vetting.
 Ensuring that the authorization process for API consumers is contextual and handled by individuals who understand the business is key.
 Delegated administration rights could help ensure API consumers are properly authorized before gaining significant access.
 For example, would a new partner be onboarded with limited permissions until they complete a legitimate business task, like a purchase or shipment?
 Implementing a thorough validation process before granting full access can make it harder for attackers to exploit open registration systems, preventing unauthorized entities from entering through the ‘front door’ of your business